Melihemin/MLeducations/README.md

 # What is that?

-I will add files in my workplace.
+I will add files which data science bootcamp .ipynb files in my workplace.
 Enjoy it :)